1. Skip to content

 Die Zeit said an economic policy paper was even drawn up, which the party knew would be unacceptable to the other coalition partners, who had been wracked by months of infighting.

-A timetable for the withdrawal of FDP ministers from the cabinet was also discussed, the newspaper reported.
+A timetable for the withdrawal of FDP ministers from the Cabinet was also discussed, the newspaper reported.

 The FDP was at the time polling below 5%, a crucial threshold for any party to enter the lower house of parliament, the Bundestag.

-Party officials were also concerned that the FDP could disappear into obscurity for the second time in a decade.
+Party officials were also concerned the FDP could disappear into obscurity for the second time in a decade.
 Between 2009 and 2013, the party was a part of former Chancellor Angela Merkel's coalition, but then dropped below the 5% threshold and was left without seats in the national parliament.

 According to Die Zeit, Lindner made it clear that he saw no hope for the party if it remained in government.

-After Lindner was fired, his party pulled two other ministers from the ruling coalitionImage: Christoph Soeder/dpa/picture alliance
+After Lindner (center) was fired, his party pulled two other ministers from the ruling coalitionImage: Christoph Soeder/dpa/picture alliance

 FDP plays down media reports